Huotes/CommitMaker/README.md

 When Chuck Norris makes a burrito, its main ingredient is real toes.

 Whiteboards are white because Chuck Norris scared them that way.

+Jack Bauer tried to use his detailed knowledge of torture techniques, but to no avail: Chuck Norris thrives on pain.
+Chuck Norris then ripped off Jack Bauer's arm and beat him to death with it.
+Game, set, match.